-The Research & Development (R&D) Tax Credit is broad and applies to many industries.
-Taxpayers do not need to be engaged primarily in R&D to qualify, nor do they need to be in a positive tax position (recent changes allow for “start-up” businesses to monetize the R&D Tax Credit via a payroll tax offset).
+To minimize the cash tax impact of federal (and state) income tax payments, R&D Tax Credit studies should be considered.
+The R&D Tax Credit is broad and applies to many industries.
+Taxpayers do not need to be engaged primarily in R&D to qualify, nor do they need to be in a positive tax position (recent changes allow for “startup” businesses to monetize the R&D Tax Credit via a payroll tax offset).

 You may benefit from the R&D Tax Credit if you answer “yes” to any of the following questions:

-- Are you seeking to develop a new or improved functionality, performance, reliability or quality for a product, process, computer software, technique formula or invention?
+- Are you seeking to develop new or improved functionality, performance, reliability or quality for a product, process, computer software, technique formula or invention?

-- Do you incur U.S.-based contractor payments, supplies, or cloud computing expenses (AWS, Google Cloud, etc.) for creating products or developing software in the United States?
+- Do you incur U.S.-based contractor payments, supplies or cloud computing expenses (AWS, Google Cloud, etc.) for creating products or developing software in the United States?

 - Do you pay income taxes or was your business incorporated within the past five years?